 The Limits and Risks of Position Trading

-There is one major concern when it comes to position trading, and it can’t be easily overlooked; minor fluctuations that are ignored can become full trend reversals and result in a pretty significant loss, especially if the trader doesn’t watch the position or simply doesn’t put a trailing stop or general stop loss order in place to protect their capital.
-This can, however, work in the favor of the trader, as the position may also generate profit when they’re not monitoring.
+There is one major concern when it comes to position trading, and it can’t be easily overlooked: Minor fluctuations that are ignored can become full trend reversals and result in significant losses, especially if the trader doesn’t watch the position or simply doesn’t put a trailing stop or general stop-loss order in place to protect their capital.
+This can, however, work in the favor of the trader, as the position may also generate a profit when they’re not monitoring it.

-Unlike swing or day traders, whose positions are consistently transferred into withdrawal cash, position traders essentially lock up their capital for long timeframes.
-Make sure that you won’t need the capital in the meantime, as liquidation can compromise the strategy of position traders.
+Unlike swing or day traders, whose positions are consistently transferred into withdrawal cash, position traders essentially lock up their capital for long time frames.
+Make sure that you won’t need the capital in the meantime, because liquidation can compromise the strategy of position traders.

-Compounding effects are also relatively nominal when it comes to trading positions, as profits aren’t often locked in and the balance of the account doesn’t actually grow until the position closes in the green, months or years down the road.
-Generally, position trading is very much the slow and steady approach to forex trading, but it isn’t unlike other strategies in that it has both pros and cons.
+Compounding effects are also relatively nominal when it comes to trading positions.
+Profits aren’t often locked in, and the balance of the account doesn’t actually grow until the position closes in the green, months or years down the road.
+Generally, position trading is the slow and steady approach to forex trading, but it isn’t unlike other strategies in that it has both pros and cons.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.